zachkirsch/personal_site/_posts/2017-01-17-ciao-from-milano.markdown

 feel free to throw them my way.
 And if you find yourself in the Milan area, let me know!

-Thanks for reading this essay of an email.
+Thanks for reading this essay.
 Ciao!